pmahend1/PrettyXML/README.md

 - Limited DTD support.
 - Formats valid XML files only.
 Syntax errors are displayed.
 - Format Selection can only see what is selected, so `xml:space="preserve"` on an element outside the selection is not honored - select that element too if its content must be left alone.
-- Format Selection indents with spaces even in a tab-indented document.
+- Format Document always indents with spaces, even in a tab-indented document.
+Only Format Selection follows the editor's tabs.

 Issues can be reported at [issues section](https://github.com/pmahend1/PrettyXML/issues)